dasalazarb/MM-KjNMF/README.md

 These files must be located in the **CONSTRAINTS FOLDER** folder.

 # Input and constraint test data
-We provide a set of test data to run the M&M-jNMF method.
+We provide a set of test data to run the M&M-KjNMF method.

 * For **ccle** project: _ccle_drug.csv_ and _ccle_mirna.csv_.